 But in my view this reading of Prichard is wrong; it would involve two mistakes.
 The first, less subtle but still enticing, is to suppose that the value of the state of affairs originated is at least part of what we would now call the ‘ground’ of the relevant duty – part of what makes the action a duty.
 The second, more subtle, is to suppose that the phrase ‘state of affairs originated’ refers to the consequences of the action rather than to the nature of the action itself.
 I will comment on the first of these supposed mistakes immediately, and on the second later.

-There is plenty of excuse for thinking that Prichard is a sort of agent-relative consequentialist.
+One might be forgiven for thinking that Prichard is a sort of agent-relative consequentialist.
 He says that ‘unless the effect of an act were in some way good, there would be no obligation to produce it, i.e. the goodness of the thing produced is a presupposition of the obligation to produce it’ (2).
 And he says that a moral principle specifies two things, (a) a good thing which the action will produce and (b) a definite relation…’ (4).
 And in his most famous published article he writes ‘At best it can only be maintained that there is this element of truth in the Utilitarian view, that unless we recognized that something which an act will originate is good, we should not recognize that we ought to do the action’ (10).
 I take it, however, that it is one thing to specify as part of the ground something that is good, and another to say that its goodness is itself part of the ground, and that Prichard's choice of the word ‘presupposition’ was well advised.
-And I would offer in support of this reading the following sentence from the same paper: ‘we do not come to appreciate an obligation by an argument, i.e. by a process of non-moral thinking, and in particular we do not do so by an argument of which a premiss is the ethical but not moral activity of appreciating the goodness either of the act or of a consequence of the act, i.e. our sense of the rightness of an act is not a conclusion from our appreciation of the goodness either of it or of anything else’ (14).
+(Not all necessary conditions for the rightness of an act are parts of the ground for that rightness; consider the role of the fact that there is nothing else that one should be doing instead.)
+And I would offer in support of this reading the following sentence from the same paper: ‘we do not come to appreciate an obligation by an argument, i.e. by a process of non-moral thinking, and in particular we do not do so by an argument of which a premiss is the ethical but not moral activity of appreciating the goodness either of the act or of a consequence of the act, i.e. our sense of the rightness of an act is not a conclusion from our appreciation of the goodness either of it or of anything else’ (13-14).
 Note the words ‘a premiss’ in this sentence.

 Why did Prichard reject all such appeals to value?
 I think his main point is similar in style to the main ‘argument’ of Berkeley's Principles §3.
 ‘Suppose we ask ourselves whether our sense that we ought to pay our debts or to tell the truth arises from our recognition that in doing so we would be originating something good … We at once and without hesitation answer “No”’ (10).
 But he does try to support this claim by argument.
 For instance, it might be held that the reasoning that runs ‘This would be the repayment of a debt, and one which I voluntarily incurred; so I ought to do it’ is actually enthymematic, and properly runs ‘This would be the repayment of a debt, and one which I voluntarily incurred; such a result would be good; so I ought to do it’.
 But Prichard says that there is nothing much wrong with the original reasoning, and that the expanded version is actually worse, since it appeals to an unsound principle, that what is good ought to be.
 The principle is unsound because the idea of ‘ought to be’ does not make sense; what makes sense is ‘I ought to do it’.
 But we can only derive ‘I ought to do it’ by means of a principle that what is good ought to be, and another that if something ought to be, then we ought to do whatever would have it as a consequence.
 But these principles require us to think of the good as somehow imperatival (nowadays we would say ‘deontic’), because otherwise there would be no explanation of our ability to extract an ‘ought’ from a ‘good’ — and nobody thinks of the good as imperatival in that way.
 Further, it does not follow that if some state of affairs would be good, and I am able to bring it about by acting in some way, then I ought to act in that way.
 Suppose, for instance, that it would be good if you gave money to a hospital, and that you would do this if I wrote you a letter asking you to make some contribution.
 Does it follow that I ought to write you a letter?
 Not at all.
 What follows is not even that my writing you a letter would be good.
 (Prichard rejects the very notion of the ‘instrumentally good’.)
 All that we get is that my writing you a letter is something that would have a good result, which is just what we had at the beginning.